-Addiction does not discriminate; it affects both men and women, young and old, all ethnicities and people from all walks of life.
+Addiction does not discriminate; it affects both men and women, young and old, all ethnicities, and people from all walks of life.
 No one sets out with the intention of becoming an addict, but life is complicated.
 Things can happen which cause you to not make the best choices, or sometimes addiction can creep up slowly.
 This is particularly true with alcohol since it’s both legal and socially acceptable, the lines can become blurred.
-One glass a night might not seem like a big deal but by that stage you could already be addicted without realizing.
-One thing is for sure, when you have an alcohol problem not only does it affect you, but the people in your life as well.
+One glass a night might not seem like a big deal but by that stage, you could already be addicted without realizing it.
+One thing is for sure when you have an alcohol problem not only does it affect you, but the people in your life as well.
 As a parent, you might delay or put off getting help because you’re worried about the repercussions and having your children taken away.

 Will Seeking Help For Alcohol Abuse Lead To Loss Of Custody?

-Chances are your children are your driving force for beating your alcohol addiction in the first place, and so the idea of losing custody won’t be acceptable.
-However, recovery programs and rehab centers have come a long way, and therapists now recognize that healing as a family is likely to yield the best results.
+Chances are your children are your driving force for beating your alcohol addiction in the first place, so the idea of losing custody won’t be acceptable.
+However, recovery programs and rehab centers have come a long way.
+Therapists now recognize that healing as a family is likely to yield the best results.
 It’s important to know that having an alcohol addiction isn’t a reason alone to lose custody of your children, many more factors go into this decision such as:

 - A History Of Abuse And/ Or Neglect